wso2/docs-is/en/docs/guides/password-mgt/forced-password-reset.md

     claim to **true** for the relevant users.
 To do this, follow the steps explained later in this page under [Invoke Admin Force Password Reset](#invoke-admin-force-password-reset).

-3. Attempt to log in to the My Account (`https://<HOST>:<PORT>/myaccount`) application as the user you created above, "alex".
+3. Attempt to log in to the My Account (`https://<HOST>:<PORT>/myaccount`) application as the user you created above.
 The login attempt will fail and a password reset will be prompted in the form of an error message saying "Login failed!
 Please recheck the username and password and try again".

-4. Log in to the email account you provided in Alex's user profile.
+4. Log in to the email account you provided in user profile of the created user.
 You will see a new email with an OTP (one time password) provided to log in to the account.

-5. Use the OTP provided in the email to log in as Alex.
+5. Use the OTP provided in the email to log in as the user you created above.
 You will be redirected to the password reset UI where you are prompted to set a new password.
 Enter the relevant details to set a new password.

-6. You can now log in to the My Account (`https://<HOST>:<PORT>/myaccount`) application successfully as Alex using the new password.
+6. You can now log in to the My Account (`https://<HOST>:<PORT>/myaccount`) application successfully as the user you created using the new password.

 ---